cshenry/cookiecutter-henrylab/docs/guide.md

 :::{note}
-When working with this template on Windows, configure your text editor or IDE to use only [UNIX-style line endings][UNIX-style line endings] (line feeds).
+When working with this template on Windows, configure your text editor or IDE to use only [UNIX-style line endings][unix-style line endings] (line feeds).

 The project template contains a [.gitattributes][.gitattributes] file which enables end-of-line normalization for your entire working tree.
-Additionally, the [Prettier][Prettier] code formatter converts line endings to line feeds.
+Additionally, the [Prettier][prettier] code formatter converts line endings to line feeds.
 Windows-style line endings (`CRLF`) should therefore never make it into your Git repository.

 Nonetheless, configuring your editor for line feeds is recommended